yan-soon/tp/docs/UserGuide.md

 Let's say you have been adding a huge number of modules into GradPad, and you have lost track of the modules you have added.
 You want to check and see all CS-coded modules with the "core" tag.

-The `find` command allows you to filter the Completed Modules list to display the modules that you want to see.
+The `find` command allows you to filter the _Completed Modules List_ to display the modules that you want to see.
 You can do this by specifying parts of the module code of the module(s) you wish to display.
 Additionally, you can also specify the tags of the module(s) you wish to display.
 Likewise, you can also simply specify parts of a tag instead of the entire tag.

-Instead of scrolling through the long Completed Modules list and checking the modules one by one, you can easily filter the list to display that module by `find`-ing said module.
+Instead of scrolling through the long _Completed Modules List_ and checking the modules one by one, you can easily filter the list to display that module by `find`-ing said module.

 To find the module:

-1. Type `find ma bestmodule` into the command box, and press **Enter** to execute it.<br>
+1. Type `find ma bestmodule` into the _Command Box_, and press **Enter** to execute it.<br>
 ![Find1](images/Find1.png)

-2. The result display box will display the message "2 modules found!" and you will be able to see only the modules whose module codes contain "ma" and modules with "bestmodule" as a tag in the Completed Modules list.
+2. The _Result Display Box_ will display the message "2 modules found!" and you will be able to see only the modules whose module codes contain "ma" and modules with "bestmodule" as a tag in the _Completed Modules List_.
 ![Find2](images/Find2.png)

 ### Deleting a Module: `delete`

 Scenario:<br>
 You have added several modules into GradPad but you realised that you accidentally added an additional module 'CS2107' that you have not completed yet.
-If you no longer want that module in your Completed Modules list, you can simply delete it.
+If you no longer want that module in your _Completed Modules List_, you can simply delete it.

 The `delete` command allows you to remove a module you have added into GradPad.